Microgrid Pilot Projects

 These upcoming projects aim to serve as models for designing, installing, and managing microgrids in Puerto Rico.
-Technical and administrative assistance will be provided by IREC, along with our partners at the Microgrid Laboratory at the University of Puerto Rico, Mayagüez.
+Technical and administrative assistance will be provided by IREC, along with our partners at the Microgrid Laboratory at the University of Puerto Rico, Mayagüez (UPR-M).

-In partnership with the Cooperativa Hidroeléctrica de Montaña, IREC is seeking responses to this Request for Proposals for a community microgrid project in Castañer, Puerto Rico.
+In partnership with the Cooperativa Hidroeléctrica de Montaña, IREC is supporting a community microgrid project in Castañer, Puerto Rico.
 The project will include approximately 225 kW in solar PV and 500 kWh in storage.
-The deadline for responses is September 29, 2021.

 The solar energy microgrid project will be located in the rural community of Castañer, located in the Cordillera Central in Puerto Rico.
 This community experienced more than six months of without electricity following Hurricane Maria in 2017.
 More than three years later, it continues to face many challenges due to a fragile, insecure, and intermittent electrical system.